sebdalgarno/blog/content/post/git-alias.md

   margin-right: auto;
   width: 80%;"/>

 It works!
-But it can be time-consuming when you are doing it a lot.
-And I've been trying to use my mouse less.
-It would be better to do this in the comand line.
+But I've realized that it's much more efficient (and not hard!) to do from the command line.
+Check out [this sweet resource by Jenny Bryan](https://happygitwithr.com/) for more info on git with r.

 # Git from the command line
 I found [this solution](https://stackoverflow.com/questions/2419249/how-can-i-stage-and-commit-all-files-including-newly-added-files-using-a-singl) on stackoverflow, which suggests staging and committing all files by running the following in the command line: